Altered States

 Sleep and Dreaming

 Sleep is a natural, yet profound altered state.
 During sleep, consciousness shifts through various stages.
 This includes REM sleep, where vivid dreaming occurs.
-This is a textbook altered state meaning and a core example in altered states of consciousness psychology.
+This is a textbook altered state and a core example in altered states of consciousness psychology.

 Dreams offer a window into the subconscious mind.
 They are stories created by the mind, woven from experiences and emotions.
 In dreams, the usual rules of reality are often altered.